Shopify/polaris/src/components/EmptyState/README.md

 ### Title

-- Descriptive: help merchants understand the feature or product related to the empty state
-- Concise and scannable:
-  - Use simple, clear language that can be read at-a-glance
-  - Keep titles to single sentence and avoid using punctuation such as periods, commas, or semicolons
-  - Written in sentence case (the first word capitalized, the rest lowercase)
+Empty state titles should:

-  - Action-oriented: encourage merchants to take the step required to activate the product or feature
+- Be action-oriented: encourage merchants to take the step required to activate the product or feature

 <!-- usagelist -->